-Email is a very effective marketing method for home builders if used properly.
+Email is a very effective marketing method for a top home builder if used properly.
 Too many emails, and you will be ignored.
 Too few, and people can too easily forget about you.
 It can be challenging to strike a happy medium, but learning to use email campaigns wisely is well worth the trouble as it can make your marketing campaign a more effective one.

 The average person receives more emails in a day than they care to read.
 So when developing an email campaign, you must be certain your emails will stand out enough to counter the common inclination to ignore them, which is not always an easy task.
 Making your emails the kind that people want to open and read is a matter of knowing the right techniques to better engage your readers.